NeginZarbakhsh/Augmented-Street-Level-Imagery-with-Points-of-Interest/README.md

 ###### Calculated parameters:
 - x_meters_camera_coordinates, y_meters_camera_corrdinates: Camera coordinates in UTM system
 - Angle: The right angle that should capture POIs in the Fields of view
 - Angle_diff: The difference between the angle and the current one
+- Distance: Distance between camera location and the midpoint of the POI.

 #### POI-related Parameters: